 (6 ECTS) – Marc Smyrl, François Buton, et al.

 Meeting every week throughout the autumn term, this seminar provides an overview of a variety of research methods and approaches, as well as practical direction for preparation of the Master’s thesis.
 The general focus of the seminar is on the practical aspects of designing and carrying out comparative research, from formulating hypotheses and evaluating qualitative and quantitative evidence through strategies and methods of writing for the social sciences.
 This is complemented by a series of thematic modules presented by resident and visiting faculty highlighting a variety of theoretical approaches and practical methods.

-In addition, the seminar offers opportunities for participation in one of the CEPEL’s ongoing research projects.
+In addition, the seminar may offer opportunities for participation in one of the CEPEL’s ongoing research projects.